Pairwise Covariates-adjusted Block Model for Community Detection: Real Data Examples

+The network is divided into two communities each time (we only look at white and black students in the second experiment because the sizes for other ethnicities are very small).
+We apply our algorithm PCABM.PL, as well as some classic methods on SBM and DCBM, to cluster the network in both experiments.
 The results in terms of ARI are shown in Table~\ref{tab:friendship}.
-Note that, for all other methods, we would get only one community structure, whose performance is doomed to be bad for capturing different community structures.
-Also, to test the robustness of our method, in the experiment of detecting the ethnicity community, we tried to use the square of the grade difference, which led to almost the same ARI.
+It can be seen that while DCBM can capture one main structure of the network, ``School," which is likely the dominating structure, our method can not only capture ``School" but also capture ``Race" when adjusting for the covariate ``School".
+Note that for all methods other than ours, we would obtain only one community structure, whose performance is bound to be suboptimal for capturing different community structures.
+Additionally, to test the robustness of our method, in the experiment of detecting the ethnicity community, we tried using the square of the grade difference, which led to almost the same ARI.